Data & Analytics · Mid level · Updated August 2026

 Bullets that end in a decision

 Analysts produce charts, queries, and reports, but companies pay for decisions.
 The strongest analyst bullets follow a quiet three-part shape: the business question, the analysis that answered it, and the action that followed.
-"Traced 22% of churn to an onboarding drop-off; the fixes recovered $1.4M" tells a complete story in one line.
+The example's opening bullet ("traced 22% of churn to an onboarding drop-off; the fixes recovered $1.4M") tells that complete story in one line.

 Not every analysis ends in a headline number, and that's fine.
 A metric definition that ended weekly arguments, a report that stopped being wrong, an automated pipeline that gave you your Mondays back: these are all decisions someone made because of your work.
 Write the outcome, then attach the tooling, never the reverse.